—on land and place identity

-–September 2018 resident at Governors Island, New York, part of the Works on Water and Underwater New York innitiative.
+–September 2018 resident at Governors Island, New York, part of the Works on Water and Underwater New York initiative.

-–Summer 2018 resident at AnnexB, New York, promoting a series of gatherings with fellow Latinx Women working with social and cultural issues.
+–Summer 2018 resident at AnnexB, New York, promoting a series of gatherings Manas Americanas with fellow Latinx Womxn working with social and cultural issues (ongoing).

 –Equal Justice Residency at SFAI, Santa Fe, New Mexico, working in collaboration with Tewa Women United.

 –2017 Resident at Burnside Farm Detroit working on earth work permanent installation.
 To visit it, please book here.

 –2017 to 2021: On view at the Contemporary Art Center Cincinnati with the project Library of Love, by the artist Sandra Cinto.